How to Apply Sunscreen

 Applying Makeup Over Sunscreen

 What about applying foundation (one that doesn't contain sunscreen) over the sunscreen you've just applied?
-This will dilute the sunscreen, but there are steps you can take to minimize the dilution:
+Will this dilute the sunscreen you’ve just applied?
+If you follow these guidelines your face will remain well protected.

 - Wait 3–5 minutes for the sunscreen to set before applying foundation.

-- Make sure you apply in smooth, downward motions.
+- Make sure you apply foundation in smooth, downward motions.

 - Do not use a rubbing or back-and-forth motion.

-Do not rely on powders that contain sunscreen for your sole SPF protection, as most people do not apply powders liberally enough to get the amount of protection stated on the label (and with good reason, as doing so requires a lot of powder)!
+For the same reason, do not rely on pressed or loose powders that contain sunscreen for your sole SPF protection, as most people do not apply powders liberally enough to get the amount of protection stated on the label (and with good reason, as doing so requires a lot of powder)!

-Although pressed (or loose) powders are an iffy way to get sun protection for the face, they are a great way to touch up your makeup during the day and reapply more sunscreen at the same time.
+Although powders are an iffy way to get sun protection for the face, they are a great way to touch up your makeup during the day and reapply more sunscreen at the same time.
 If you prefer loose powders, look for those that come with a built-in brush, as these are less messy and easy to use while on the go—but ultimately a pressed powder is most convenient and tidy.